Daniel-B-Oliveira/Calculator-Python/README.md

-# python_calculator
+# calculator
- caculator made with PySide6
+ A calculator made with PySide